 CONSEQUENCES OF FRAUD

-DG ECHO may take precautionary measures following the report of a suspected fraud to protect the EU’s financial interests, including payment suspension under Art.
+DG ECHO may take precautionary measures following the report of a suspected fraud.
+These include payment suspension under Art.
 12.1 of the General Conditions for Humanitarian Aid Contribution Agreements (HACA).
-These measures are only applied if the suspicions are very severe and/or relate to fraud schemes beyond an isolated incident or if senior management of the (implementing) partner is suspected to be involved.
+These measures are only applied if the suspicions are very severe and/or relate to fraud schemes beyond an isolated incident or if senior management of the (implementing) partner is suspected to be involved and/or if partners have not pro-actively disclosed the information or not taken adequate steps to respond to the suspected fraud.

-Once the investigation or the audit is concluded and fraud is confirmed, DG ECHO will disallow the established amount of the fraudulent activity in accordance with the relevant legal provisions.
+Once fraud is confirmed, DG ECHO may disallow the established amount of the fraudulent activity in accordance with the relevant legal provisions.

 These additional measures are only taken in very serious cases following a careful assessment by DG ECHO and in line with Article 2.3 of the HACA’s general conditions.